Area-53-Robotics/53D-High-Stakes-Notebook/entries/manual-updates/manual-v2-update.typ

 #qa-table(
   question: [
     “In our recent scrimmage event (first of the season for us) is that most climbing teams only attempted their climbs in end game, and robots that couldn't climb were seeking to play defensively.
 Some students felt that no-violation calls for preventing access to the ladder were controversial - this could be a misunderstanding because the previous year's game had a protected period for climbing.
-The rules don't supply any special protections to climbing late in the game, and the competitors should probably expect climbing to be more challenging late in the game as their opponents will be expecting them to make climbs then, after positive corner protection kicks in.”
+The rules don't supply any special protections to climbing late in the game, and the competitors should probably expect climbing to be more challenging late in the game as their opponents will be expecting them to make climbs then, after positive corner protection kicks in."
   ],
   answer: [
-    “In your scenarios, if neither Robot meets the definition of Climbing, there cannot be an #vex-rule[SG9] Violation (major or minor).”
+    “In your scenarios, if neither Robot meets the definition of Climbing, there cannot be an #vex-rule[SG9] Violation (major or minor)."
   ],
   significance: [
     Robots with an extended Climbing mechanism will only have the protection of #vex-rule[SG9] once they meet the definition of Climbing.
 This means that although risky, we can prevent a robot from touching the bar to climb.
 Once they have begun the climb, we cannot interfere.